Sedan, surrounding cities, remain in level 3 water emergency due to drought

 Their water supply comes from the lake directly across the road from District 20.
 They are looking at a project that will extend their dock 65 feet into the lake.
 This would allow their pipes to reach levels of the lake water that are 12 feet deeper than their access near the shore.

 “We want to extend our dock.
 It’s a floating intake, so we’re going to extend it to deeper water.
-As I said, the waters there … we just have to access it, it’s not like it’s not there, we just have to get to it,” said Rainbolt.
+As I said, the waters there.
+We just have to access it,” said Rainbolt.

-One of the biggest challenges has been getting the word out about reducing water consumption.
+One of the biggest challenges has been getting the word out about reducing water usage.

-The city shut down their pool three weeks early but held off on draining it so people could get water for their outdoor needs.
+The city shut down its pool three weeks early but held off on draining it so people could get water for their outdoor needs.

 Sedan normally receives around 40 inches of rainfall per year.
 Through August, they still sat below 18 total inches of rainfall.